wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 least up-to-date data, which serve as the last resort of version lookup, if all TLog and CLog objects cannot satisfy a read access.

+Master objects are the handle for accessing all copies of the same object.
+Application programmers must use a wrapper to declare a master object type.
+The wrapper adds a few extra fields to the master object: A lock word, a pointer to the volatile version chain, and a pointer to the checkpointed object.
+To reduce NVM accesses, the master object header is allocated on the DRAM.
+If a header does not yet exist when the master object is accessed, indicating no extra copies exists, a headrer is allocated from the DRAM first, with all fields initialized to NULL.

 A TLog object is copied to the NVM and becomes a CLog object during TLog garbage collection.
 The GC process is similar to group commit, in which dirty data from multiple transactions are persisted in a batch.
 Group commits are used to increase the chance of write combining and improve write locality for amortizing I/O over several transactions, at the cost